Compare Cheap Flights from Sydney to Bali, Indonesia

 *Prices on this page are subject to change without notice, perform a search to view live pricing.
 Prices are inclusive of taxes and airline surcharges.
 Webjet fees per flight booking: Webjet Servicing Fee: Domestic $21.95, NZ/Pacific $24.95, International $32.95.
 Booking Price Guarantee: Domestic $12.95, NZ/Pacific $14.95, International $21.95.
 Varying payment fees are included in the price breakdown on Webjet’s checkout page, once your payment method has been selected.

 Bali, Indonesia is a destination that tops people’s bucket lists around the world.
 Imagine yourself sitting on a Balinese beach, fresh juice in hand.
 Or hiking rice terraces for an island view that you can’t get back home in Sydney.
 With plenty of cheap flights to Bali from Sydney, it’s a destination that every Sydneysider must visit.
+About 225 Bali to Sydney flights depart each week, giving you plenty of options to choose from.
+Several airlines offer cheap Sydney to Bali return flights including Jetstar, Air Asia, Virgin Australia, and Qantas.
+Many offer nonstop service tickets to Bali from Sydney, getting you to the tropics in just under seven hours.
+Ready to soak up some sun and see what Bali, Indonesia is all about?
+Here is your ultimate guide on how to make the most of your holiday after you snap up cheap flights to Bali from Sydney on Webjet.

 Things to Do in Bali

 Being in the heart of the tropics, Bali has two seasons: wet and dry.
 The rainy season lasts from November to March and rains almost every day during this time.
-Travelling from Sydney to Bali at the beginning or end of the dry season, there won’t be quite so much rain, but it will be extremely humid.
-The best months to book flights to Bali from Sydney are between May and September.
+Travelling on flights Sydney to Bali at the beginning or end of the dry season, there won’t be quite so much rain, but it will be extremely humid.
+The best months to book cheap flights to Bali from Sydney are between May and September.
 There will be crowds, but by avoiding the main tourist hotspots, you can still have a nice, relaxing trip.
 Although the humidity varies by season, the temperatures in Bali are pretty stable year-round.

 Departing from Sydney